 As our booking was very last minute we made our meal reservations at the time of booking.
 I would recommend booking as soon as possible, we didn’t get all of our choices but we were super happy with the ones we did managed to book.

 On arrival you will receive your vouchers.
 Breakfast is at your hotel and you then have vouchers for lunch and dinner.
 Each voucher entitles you to a starter, main, dessert and soft drink usually from a set menu.
-You will also receive Pause Gourmande “Tea time treat” vouchers that can be used between 3pm and 6pm for a snack (these can be used at numerous places – it’s worth noting that you don’t get a huge choice but for us a warm drink and a donut was welcomed in freezing temperatures!).
+You will also receive Pause Gourmande “Tea time treat” vouchers that can be used between 3pm and 6pm for a snack (these can be used at numerous places – it’s worth noting that you don’t get a huge choice but for us a warm drink and a donut was welcomed in freezing temperatures! – (Please note that the Pause Gourmande Vouchers are no longer available).

 I thought I’d break each day down to briefly review each restaurant and I will also note how much we would have paid had we not have the meal plan.